 For more than 15 years, he has been very active in all areas of tax law, with a special focus on national and international corporate taxation of finance, industrial and commercial companies.
-He is also a tax litigator and has extensive training in accounting, having been completed the internship as chartered accountant.
-He holds an MA (Master of Arts) in Taxation from the Institute of Advanced Legal Studies - University of London, where he was awarded the 2012 Bloomberg BNA Prize for best dissertation.
+He is also a tax litigator and has extensive training in Accounting, having completed an internship as a chartered accountant.
+He holds an M.A.
+(Master of Arts) in Taxation from the Institute of Advanced Legal Studies - University of London, where he was awarded the 2012 Bloomberg BNA Prize for best dissertation.